A Saint Who Levels Up Through Necromancy

 [A cursed ring that, far from strengthening its wearer, heaps every manner of debuff upon them.]

-That was why the clerk had let out that little laugh the moment he heard the item’s name.
+That was why the clerk had let out that little laugh the moment he caught the item’s name.
+Set against the hundred million an ordinary Rare-grade item ran at minimum, this was practically free.

-No reason to use it unless you’re out to screw someone over.
+No reason to use it unless you’re trying to screw someone over.

-There are more than a hundred Rings of Black Darkness, and not just in the Hunter Market, but all across the world.
+More than a hundred Rings of Black Darkness existed, and not only in the Hunter Market but all across the world.
+Every one of them did the same thing: rained mind-class curses down on whoever wore it.

-A whole truckload of Hunters dug into whether it hid some secret.
-Some even poured holy power into it, certain the truth would surface once the curse was undone.
+A whole truckload of Hunters had dug into whether it hid some secret.
+A few even poured holy power into it, certain the truth would surface once they undid the curse.

 Not one of them found the answer, though.